Public Programming

 9.30AM - 5PM, 01.12.2023

-We are thrilled to announce that the Asymmetry International Symposium 2023 will take place on Friday, 1 December.
-Following the successful launch of the Asymmetry Lecture Series at the Courtauld Institute of Art earlier this year, this annual conference, titled Energies of Attachment: Mapping Intimacy across Art, Science, and Ecology, will be an important occasion and point of academic exchange aimed at expanding global dialogues and conversations surrounding the Sinophone landscape to wider audiences.
+We are thrilled to announce that The Asymmetry International Symposium 2023 will take place on Friday, 1 December.
+Following the successful launch of The Asymmetry Distinguished Lecture Series at the Courtauld Institute of Art earlier this year, this annual conference, titled Energies of Attachment: Mapping Intimacy across Art, Science, and Ecology, will be an important occasion and point of academic exchange aimed at expanding global dialogues and conversations surrounding the Sinophone landscape to wider audiences.

 Intimacy, with its potential for mutual and nonnormative, asymmetrical yet affective relationships, channels profound energies to repair epistemological frictions in times of ecological crises.
 Beyond the interpersonal sphere, intimacy expands across multiple scales, encompassing geographic, terrestrial, and other-worldly dimensions, as well as the biotechnological, cybernetic, and microbial realms that shape our present-day climatic challenges.
 This one-day cross-disciplinary symposium gathers practitioners to explore the manifold possibilities of intimacy in addressing and tinkering with ecological ruptures.
 The symposium aims to elicit critical and imaginative responses to the following inquiries: